Ritikakumari1234/PrecisionRobotControl-Verilog/README.md

                                distance.
         **Usage**: This module is used as the input for the FSM to decide the robot's movement.

-      "I implemented a sensor module to simulate an ultrasonic sensor's behavior, calculating the time taken for an echo to return after a trigger is sent.
-This time is translated into distance, which the robot uses to decide if it should move or stop."
+      I implemented a sensor module to simulate an ultrasonic sensor's behavior, calculating the time taken for an echo to return after a trigger is sent.
+This time is translated into distance, which the robot uses to decide if it should move or stop.

    __2. Motor Control Module (MotorControl.v)__
        **Purpose**: Generates PWM signals to control the motors.